zhanghongce/TACAS-artifact/README.md

       and (b) verifying the equivalence of instructions assuming the invariants given are valid.
 A more detailed explanantion of what the inductive invariants specify can be found in `$ILAROOT/examples/toy_alu/README.md`.
-      If the verification failed, a waveform will be generated.
+      If the verification failed, a waveform named `trace.vcd` showing the failing trace will be generated.